 - Other damages normally recoverable in a personal injury claim

 Is Legal Action the Right Choice?

 In the event that your employer or the insurance company disputes your work injury claim, contact Farah & Farah to protect your rights and to fight on your behalf.
 You may need a skilled legal team to help you gather evidence of the work injury or illness, as well as the damages you have suffered as a result.

-It is unfortunate that the process of obtaining rightful coverage is not guaranteed, but an aggressive Jacksonville attorney can strengthen your case and improve your chance at success.
-With a workers’ compensation lawyer on your side, you will be able to concentrate on healing as your legal representative acts on your behalf and handles the complex legal issues and negotiations that may be necessary to secure sufficient compensation.
+It is unfortunate that the process of obtaining rightful coverage is not guaranteed, but an aggressive Jacksonville workers comp attorney can strengthen your case and improve your chance at success.
+With a workers Compensation lawyer on your side, you will be able to concentrate on healing as your legal representative acts on your behalf and handles the complex legal issues and negotiations that may be necessary to secure sufficient compensation.